 5. Memory Books

-You’re going to want to record every preschool first so it’s great to get a school memories book at the beginning of your child’s school career.
-Most of these books start with preschool years and go all the way through a child’s senior year of high school with plenty of room to write down special memories.
-There are a lot of options, but I like the Deluxe School Memories Keepsake Photo Album Scrapbook because it has lots of room for pictures and large pockets where you can put extra mementos.
+You’re going to want to record every preschool first.
+So, it’s great to get a school memories book at the beginning of your child’s school career.
+Most of these books start with preschool years and go all the way through a child’s senior year of high school.
+They also usually come with plenty of room to write down special memories.
+There are a lot of options, but I like the Deluxe School Memories Keepsake Photo Album Scrapbook.
+It has lots of room for pictures and large pockets where you can put extra mementos.

 If this is your first time sending a child to preschool and you are feeling a little nervous check out my tips in this article.